wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-app.md

 ## Prerequisites

-Create an external application in Ballerina programming language and run it.
+Create an external application in Ballerina programming language.
 For instructions, see [Ballerina Documentation - Writing Your First Ballerina Program](https://ballerina.io/learn/user-guide/getting-started/writing-your-first-ballerina-program/).

 !!!
 Tip
     In this guide, we are using the same Ballerina application that is created in the guide linked above.